ponderrr/limitless-fundraising/README.md

 1. Open `index.html` in your web browser
 2. The site will load with all features ready to use

-### Configuration

-The site uses a configuration system for easy customization:

-- Edit `config.json` to update EmailJS settings and contact information
-- See `CONFIGURATION.md` for detailed setup instructions

 ## 📱 Website Sections

 ### Hero Section